MischaU8/yumyum/tools/isoparam_tU_z4Kg5CbQ.md

-yum yum Floyd here with a quick introduction to the isopram tool in plasticity to quickly add horizontal or vertical edges to a face use the keyboard shortcut Ctrl R to activate the iso param tool then place the cursor
+yum yum Floyd here with a quick introduction to the isopram tool in
+Plasticity to quickly add horizontal or vertical edges to a face use the keyboard shortcut Ctrl R to activate the iso param tool then place the cursor